-The Edwina Award, recognizing a faculty or staff member for his/her significant contributions to enhance gender diversity and inclusiveness at RIT will be awarded at the 2018 Women’s Career Achievement Dinner on April 30, 2018.
+The Edwina Award, recognizing a faculty or staff member for his/her significant contributions to enhance gender diversity and inclusiveness at RIT will be awarded at the 2019 Women’s Career Achievement Dinner in April 2019.

 Any individual nominated for the Award must be a part or full time faculty or staff member at RIT who shall have completed at least three consecutive years of service at the Institute.

 The nominee for the Award may be an individual whose position responsibilities are not focused on gender diversity and inclusion, but who routinely and voluntarily makes gender diversity and inclusion a priority in much of what he or she does; or the candidate may be one whose major responsibilities are implementing gender diversity and inclusion initiatives, but who also consistently explores unique ways to go above and beyond expectations.

 The award is named for Edwina Hogodone, who had a 37 year career at RIT, beginning as an instructor in Sales, Personnel, and Advertising and ending as the first woman in the nation to be named as Dean of a college of business.
 In addition, she was the first woman Dean of any college at RIT.
 She served as Dean of the College of Business, now Saunders College of Business, from 1960 until her retirement in 1970 and presided over the development of the then new MBA program at RIT.
 She was the lone female dean for that decade!